-NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of Urban Outfitters, Inc. will be held at the National Society of the Colonial Dames of America, 1630 Latimer Street, Philadelphia, Pennsylvania, on May 19, 1998 at 10:30 a.m., for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of Urban Outfitters, Inc. will be held at the National Society of the Colonial Dames of America, 1630 Latimer Street, Philadelphia, Pennsylvania, on May 18, 1999 at 10:30 a.m., for the following purposes:

-- 1. To elect six Directors to serve for a term of one year. - To vote on a proposal to ratify the appointment of Price Waterhouse LLP as the Company's independent accountants for the fiscal year ending January 31, 1999. - To transact such other business as may properly come before the meeting.
+- 1. To elect six Directors to serve for a term of one year. - 2.
+To transact such other business as may properly come before the meeting.

-Only shareholders of record at the close of business on April 10, 1998 are entitled to notice of, and to vote at, the Annual Meeting or any adjournment or postponement thereof.
+Only shareholders of record at the close of business on April 2, 1999 are entitled to notice of, and to vote at, the Annual Meeting or any adjournment or postponement thereof.